Zocdoc Lightning Booking

 Zocdoc had recently refreshed their brand.
 The booking flow wasn’t yet in line with the new updates.
 We took the opportunity to fix this.
 This brought the booking flow more in line with the rest of the experience on Zocdoc.

-Better framing of account creation
+Clear account creation

 Most of the users entering the booking flow need to create an account.
 In the old flow, it wasn’t clear enough that you were creating a Zocdoc account.
 This made it unclear why that info was needed.
 The new flow made account creation an explicit call-to-action.
 So, users were more clear what they were doing and why.

-Better framing of phone verification
+Transparent phone verification

 As part of the booking process, users verify their phone number with a 4-digit code.
 In the old flow, there was no explanation why until after the process was complete.
 This caused lots of dropoff as people are often hesitant to share personal info—especially if they’re not clear how it will be used.
 The new flow made it clear the phone number was for the doctor to contact you.
 So, fewer people hesitated